-- 4. Cases must stay on devices at all times.
-If your case is damaged or broken, please see the helpdesk to get it fixed. - 5.
-Lost or damaged equipment could result in a repair or replacement fee.
+6. Lost or damaged equipment could result in a repair or replacement fee.
 Please handle and store your school technology in a safe place and appropriate manner.
-These fees range from \$40 to replace a charger or case to \$300-900 to replace the entire device.
+This is important on campus and off campus.
+These fees range from \$50 to replace a charger or case to \$300-900 to replace the entire device.